hoodini/copilot-workshop-text-analysis/docs/PROMPTS_LIBRARY.md

 ### Prompt 8.5 - Mock External API Calls ⭐ NEW
 ```
-Create integration tests for the /analyze/sentiment endpoint that mock the external API using nock.
+Create integration tests for the /translate endpoint that mock the external MyMemory API using nock.
 Test these scenarios:
 - When external API returns successful response
 - When external API times out
 - When external API returns an error
-- Verify the fallback to local analysis works
 ```

 > **Why this matters**: Real apps call external APIs (payment, auth, AI services).